-The ancient Greeks did lots of work on astronomy and mathematics, among other topics.
-Eratosthenes is thought to be the first person to calculate the circumference of the Earth, which he did around 240 BCE.
-Hipparchus was the first person to record the Earth’s precession (the wobble of the Earth as it rotates around its axis).
-He also measured the distance to the Moon.
+The ancient Greeks also did a lot of work in astronomy and maths.
+Eratosthenes first worked out the distance around the Earth (it's circumference) in 240 BCE.
+You can try out his experiment yourself on the summer solstice!
+Hipparchus was the first person to record the wobble of the Earth as it spins on its axis.
+We call this wobble precession.
+He was also the first to measure the distance to the Moon.

 The Geocentric Model

-The ancient Greeks believed that the Earth was at the centre of the Universe.
-This idea is called the “geocentric model” of the universe.
-Geocentric means “Earth-centered”.
+The ancient Greeks thought the Earth was the centre of the Universe.
+This idea is called the geocentric model which means Earth-centred.

-Claudius Ptolemy “solved” this problem in the year 140 CE by using a system of circles (or epicycles) to describe how the planets moved.
-Ptolemy was Roman but lived and worked in Egypt.
-Even Ptolemy’s geocentric model was complicated and couldn't always accurately predict the movement of the planets.
+Ptolemy, a Roman who lived and worked in Egypt, tried to solve this problem in 140 CE.
+He used a system of circles to show how the planets moved.
+These were called epicycles.
+But the model was complicated and couldn't always predict the movement of the planets.

 The Heliocentric Model

-In 1543, Polish astronomer Nicholaus Copernicus proposed that the Earth and other planets orbited the Sun.
-This idea is called the “heliocentric model” of the Universe.
-Heliocentric means “Sun-centered”.
-Copernicus’s system predicted the movements of the planets as well as Ptolemy’s geocentric model did but without the need for complicated epicycles.
+In 1543, Polish astronomer Copernicus said the Earth and other planets orbited around the Sun.
+This idea is called the x model, which means Sun-centred.
+This predicted the movement of the planets in the night sky without the need for complicated epicycles.

-The shift from an Earth-centered view to a Sun-centered view of the Universe is called the Copernican Revolution.
+The shift from an Earth-centred view to a Sun-centred view of the Universe is called the Copernican Revolution.
+Though it was first mentioned over 1800 years earlier by the Greek astronomer Aristarchus!
 People were used to the Earth being centre of everything, so this was a big change in thinking.
 Many people did not accept it.
-(Astonishingly, over 1800 years earlier, the Greek astronomer Aristarchus had said that all the planets, including the Earth orbited the Sun.)

-Danish astronomer Tycho Brahe developed his own model of the Solar System, known as the Tychonic System.
-It combined the heliocentric system, with the beliefs behind the geocentric system.
-Tycho said that the planets orbit the Sun, and the Moon orbits the Earth, but that the Sun also orbits the Earth.
+So Danish astronomer Brahe made his own model of the Solar System.
+It brought together the science of the heliocentric system, with the beliefs behind the geocentric one.
+He said that planets go around the Sun, and the Moon goes around the Earth, but that the Sun also orbits the Earth.

-Italian astronomer Galileo Galilei observed the sky using a telescope he had made.
-In 1610, he discovered that Jupiter had moons orbiting around it.
-This was the first evidence that objects could orbit something other than Earth and supported the heliocentric model of the Solar System.
-Galileo’s discovery helped build support for the heliocentric model.
+Italian astronomer Galileo first looked at the sky using a telescope.
+He made the telescope himself using some glass lenses.
+These helped to magnify the light by 30 times!
+In 1610, he found that Jupiter had moons going around it.
+This was the first evidence that objects could orbit something other than the Earth.
+This discovery helped to build up support for the heliocentric model.

-Copernicus's model still contained some errors.
-This was because he assumed the planets orbited the Sun in perfect circular obits.
-In 1609, German astronomer Johannes Kepler improved the heliocentric model by proposing that the planets moved around the Sun in elliptical orbits.
-This system was much more successful at accurately predicting the movements of the planets.
-Kepler used Brahe’s astronomical data to develop his three laws of planetary motion.
+There were still some problems with Copernicus's model.
+It assumed that the planets orbited the Sun in perfect circles.
+In 1609, German astronomer Kepler made the model better by using elliptical orbits for the planets instead.
+This system was much more successful at predicting the movements of the planets.
+Kepler then went on to develop his 3 laws of planetary motion.